 Even if you’ve chosen a primary beneficiary for your main accounts, you may want to consider adding a secondary beneficiary in case the primary is not available or declines the inheritance.

 With estate planning, it can be tempting to “set it and forget it.”
 But different life events might call for a review of your beneficiaries, such as becoming a grandparent or getting a divorce.

 For example, if one of your beneficiaries dies before you and the designation is never updated, your assets might become part of your estate and may have to go through the legal process called probate.
 The probate process may mean extra time and additional costs which could have easily been avoided with an updated beneficiary designation.

 Some plans may automatically name your spouse or child as a beneficiary, but you should not rely on any default provisions in your plan.
-Make sure your designations are current and accurately reflect your wishes, and recheck them annually.
+Make sure your designations are current and recheck them annually.
 Financial institutions and plan administrators are not responsible for your beneficiary designations.

 Your plan can be affected by external factors, too.
 Major changes at the institution administering your retirement accounts or insurance policies – such as a merger or migration to a new system – could affect your designations.

 Request copies of your plan documents and periodically verify that the documents have matching information and are up to date.

 The ability of a beneficiary to handle an influx of money should also be a consideration.
 Receiving an inheritance can occasionally have a negative impact on a beneficiary’s finances.

 For example, naming a young adult child who is not prepared to manage a windfall might result in some unwise short-term decisions and reduce the lifespan of the inheritance.

 Choosing and reviewing your beneficiary designations should be a part of your estate planning.
 Whether you leverage a trust or other estate planning strategies, work with a financial professional to make sure your priorities are being met in an effective way for you and your beneficiaries.